Prestwick Golf Club

 A panorama of the area with the clubhouse tucked into the right corner.

-This image is in total just over 12,000 pixels wide and will easily print at 40 inches wide (a metre) or more.
+This image is in total just over 12,000 pixels wide and will easily print at 40 inches or a metre or more wide.
 Prestwick airport with the main runway can be seen in the left distance.

 All of the photographs, logos, graphics and text on this website are